 Until additional targeting efforts are applied the following have been identified as the county’s priority project areas based on a collaborative approach to water quality issues, readiness of projects, and willingness of project stakeholders.
 These and other future projects will be further defined and identified in the SWCD annual planning process.

 Priority Areas:

-Projects identified in the Sand Hill River Watershed include the upper reaches of the Sand Hill Watershed, Fertile Airport site located west of Fertile, Carlson site located west of Winger, Environmental Learning Center stream bank erosion project, and ditch systems that drain within 1 mile of a river or a county ditch system.
+Projects identified in the Sand Hill River Watershed include the upper reaches of the Sand Hill Watershed

+Erosion of a Watershed Ditch west of the Fertile Airport

+Environmental Learning Center stream bank erosion project, and ditch systems that drain within 1 mile of a river or a county ditch system.
 Other potential projects include the

-Maple Lake Diversion Clean Water project, areas within 1 mile of a well head protection area, the sealing of unused and unsealed wells, educate, market and install Ag BMPs based with whole farm planning.
-Priorities around the lakes region include educating shoreland owners on lakescaping, working with new developments on natural environmental lakes, and lakeshed assessments on Union, Sarah and Maple Lake and wetland retention to improve water quality entering Lake Sarah.
+Maple Lake Diversion Clean Water project

+areas within 1 mile of a well head protection area

+the sealing of unused and unsealed wells

+educate, market and install Ag BMPs based with whole farm planning

+Priorities around the lakes region include educating shoreland owners on lakescaping, working with new developments on natural environmental lakes

+and lakeshed assessments on Union, Sarah and Maple Lake and wetland retention to improve water quality entering Lake Sarah.

 The following watersheds have completed Watershed Restoration and Protection (WRAP) projects; Sand Hill River, Red Lake, Grand Marias Creek.
 The SWCD will be actively involved in these processes for watersheds currently underway and for those to be assessed in the future.

+Assist landowners to achieve full compliance related to the Minnesota Buffer Law.

 Objective A: Identify areas of agricultural land use, especially in those areas with sensitive ground water and surface water resources for the installation of erosion and sediment control practices to reduce sedimentation into rivers, lakes, and wetlands with priority given to land with

 a Land Management Plan.
 Pursue funds to do land management plans to accelerate implementation on needed areas with priority to source water protection.
+SWCD will help facilitate implemtation of the Buffer Law.
+County and Watershed Districts will enforce the Buffer Law.

 Surface Water